miyako/CTranslate2/index.md

 * It is a specialised encoder-only inference engine
 * It has a fast inference routine for CPU

-`float16` quantisation is standard for GPU because it cuts VRAM usage by half without sacrificing much precision on the inference.

 Most x86 CPUs do not have native `float16` calculation units.
 That means the `float16` weights are cast to `float32` for computation which adds overhead.
 CTranslate2 uses optimised instruction sets (AVX2, AVX-512, VNNI) to run operations directly on integers which is drastically faster than `float32` on CPUs.

-In addition it has a special quantisation recipe called `int8_float16` where the weights are stored in `int8` (which saves VRAM) but de-quantised on the fly for computation in `float16`.

-* `int8`: Fast inference on CPU
-* `float16`: High precision on GPU
-* `int8_float16`: Weights are small (Int8) but compute is fast (FP16)

 #### AI Kit compatibility